First time buyer mortgages

 How much deposit does a first time buyer need?

 Mortgage lenders usually require at least 5% of the value of the property as a deposit.
 5% deposit mortgages usually come with higher mortgage rates than you would get if you had saved a bigger deposit.
-The bigger your deposit, the wider the choice of lenders and potentially lower (i.e. cheaper) mortgage rates you’ll be able to access.
+The bigger your deposit, the wider the choice of lenders and potentially lower (i.e. cheaper) mortgage rates you’ll typically be able to access.

 First time buyer deposit examples